People are neither fully rational nor completely selfish

 So what are behavioral biases and cognitive errors?
 Psychologists, particularly behavioral psychologists study, amongst other things, both the behavioral side and the cognitive side of Humans.
 The cognitive side is the mathematical, logical and rational side.
 Cognitive errors are errors in how we think through problems or solve problems.
 One example is the problem we have intuiting probabilities and drawing inferences.
 Investors, like all Humans, regularly make cognitive errors that contribute to poor performance.
 We will also see that investors, like all Humans, regularly exhibit behavioral biases that also contribute to poor performance.
 Behavioral biases are systematic errors in our impressions and feelings that result in quirks of behavior that one would not expect of normal rational people i.e. Econs.

 Most discussions of behavioral biases and cognitive errors and investing discuss lists of biases and errors and the impact they have on investors.
 Experts have identified scores of biases and errors.
 I have come at it somewhat differently.
-I have identified eight ways in which behavioral biases and cognitive errors harm our investing.
-In future posts I will go through each of these eight topics and explain the various biases and errors that are at work.
+I have identified various ways in which behavioral biases and cognitive errors harm our investing.
+In other posts I will go through these topics and explain the various biases and errors that are at work.

 To read more deeply on investment psychology see Part 2: Human Foibles and Investment Decision Making